 Get Your Hands Dirty with WWOOFing

-No, it doesn’t have to do with dogs.
+No, it doesn’t have to do with dogs (sorry).
 World-Wide Opportunities on Organic Farms is a database filled with international organic farms that offer once-in-a-lifetime volunteer opportunities for those who wish to explore their green thumb.
-You can stay for free and learn about local practices, all while contributing to sustainable practices.
+You can earn a free stay and learn about local life, all while contributing to sustainable practices.

 How: Visit wwoof.net to register and find farms in your destination of choice.
 Membership costs a small fee, but it pays for itself, especially if you plan to travel long term.

 Teach English Abroad